-A baby or child with a suspected squint is usually referred to an orthoptist.
-An orthoptist is a health professional who is specially trained to assess and manage children with squint and amblyopia.
-If necessary, an orthoptist will refer a child to an ophthalmologist (eye surgeon) for further assessment and treatment.
+Any baby or child with a suspected squint is usually referred to an orthoptist.
+An orthoptist is a health professional who is specially trained to assess and manage children with squint and 'lazy' eye (amblyopia).
+If necessary, an orthoptist will refer a child to an eye surgeon (ophthalmologist) for further assessment and treatment.

-Various tests can be done to check a child's vision (even if they are unable to read yet).
+Various tests can be done to check a child's vision.
 Sight tests can even be done for babies.
 Tests to find a squint can involve covering and uncovering each eye in turn.
-This often shows which eye has the squint, and how it moves.
-The pupils of the eye can be checked with a torch, to check they become smaller (constrict) with light, and widen (dilate) when the light is removed.
+This often shows which eye has the squint and how it moves.
+The pupils of the eye can be checked with a torch, to check they become smaller (constrict) with light and widen (dilate) when the light is removed.
 An ophthalmoscope is a special torch used to examine the back of the eye (the retina).
 Very occasionally, if another cause of squint is suspected (other than a congenital squint or one related to refractive errors), a scan of the eye or the brain may be needed.

 Treatment typically involves the following:

 - Treating amblyopia (visual loss) if this is present.